Qianna/sql-challenge/README.md

 # sql-challenge
-Module 9 Homework: Employee Database
+Module 9 Homework - Employee Database

-# Employee_DBD
-A png file of the ERD of the tables in the Employee database
+Employee_DBD: A png file of the ERD of the tables in the Employee database

-# Employee_DB_schema
-Create tables
+Employee_DB_schema: Create tables

-# Analysis_query
-Data analysis
+Analysis_query: Data analysis